Mechelen, Belgium

 We asked expats in Mechelen what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Mechelen, should be aware of several key factors.
 Firstly, they should understand that Belgium has a high cost of living, particularly in terms of housing and healthcare.
 However, Mechelen is generally more affordable than larger cities like Brussels or Antwerp.
 Belgium has a high standard of healthcare, and expats are eligible for the same healthcare benefits as locals, but they must register with a Belgian health insurance company.
 The official language in Mechelen is Dutch, so learning the language can be beneficial, although English is widely spoken.
 Belgium's tax system is complex and taxes are relatively high, so it's advisable to seek professional advice on this matter.
 Public transportation in Mechelen is reliable and efficient, with a good network of trains, buses, and trams.
 Owning a car is not necessary for getting around the city.
 Belgium's weather is quite mild, with rainy winters and warm summers.
 Belgium is known for its high-quality food and drink, including beer, chocolate, and waffles, and Mechelen has a variety of restaurants and cafes.
 Belgium is a safe country with a low crime rate, but like any place, it's important to take standard precautions.
 Finally, expats should be aware that Belgium has a unique culture with a mix of influences from neighboring countries, and Mechelen is no exception.
-It's important to respect local customs and traditions," remarked one expat who made the move to Mechelen.
+It's important to respect local customs and traditions," remarked one expat living in Mechelen, Belgium.

 What do expats in Mechelen appreciate most about the local culture?

 "Expats in Mechelen often appreciate the city's rich history and well-preserved medieval architecture, which provides a unique and charming atmosphere.
 They also value the local culture's emphasis on work-life balance, with ample time for relaxation and socializing.
 The Belgian love for good food and beer is another aspect that expats enjoy, with Mechelen offering a variety of local and international cuisines.
 The locals' proficiency in English is also appreciated, making it easier for expats to communicate and integrate.
 Furthermore, expats often mention the friendliness and welcoming nature of the Mechelen residents, which helps them feel at home in the city.
 The city's central location, with easy access to other major cities in Belgium and Europe, is another appreciated feature.
-Lastly, the city's commitment to sustainability and green living is also highly valued by expats," wrote one member in Mechelen.
+Lastly, the city's commitment to sustainability and green living is also highly valued by expats," wrote a member in Mechelen.

 What do expats find most challenging?

 "Expats in Mechelen often find the language barrier to be the most challenging aspect of the local culture.
 While many locals speak English, the official languages are Dutch, French, and German, which can make everyday tasks like shopping or dealing with bureaucracy difficult for those who don't speak these languages.
 Another challenge is the Belgian attitude towards punctuality.
 Belgians are known for being very punctual and expect the same from others.
 This can be a challenge for expats from cultures where time is viewed more flexibly.
 Understanding and adapting to the local customs and etiquette can also be challenging.
 Belgians are generally reserved and private, and it can take time to build personal relationships.
 This can make it difficult for expats to feel integrated and accepted in the community.
 The weather in Belgium can also be a challenge for some expats.
 The country is known for its rainy and overcast weather, which can be a significant adjustment for those from sunnier climates.
-Lastly, the cost of living in Mechelen can be high compared to other cities in Belgium and this can be a challenge for expats, especially those on a tight budget," wrote a member in Mechelen.
+Lastly, the cost of living in Mechelen can be high compared to other cities in Belgium and this can be a challenge for expats, especially those on a tight budget," said one expat in Mechelen.

 Is there a lot of crime in Mechelen?